brightcove/hot-shots/README.md

   // Decrement: Decrements a stat by a value (default is -1) client.decrement('my_counter');

-  // Gauge: Guages a stat by a specified amount client.guage('my_guage', 123.45);
+  // Gauge: Gauge a stat by a specified amount client.gauge('my_gauge', 123.45);

   // Set: Counts unique occurrences of a stat (alias of unique) client.set('my_unique', 'foobar');